-- Improve the village children’s educational prospects and widen their cultural interactions
+- Improve children’s English and widen their cultural interactions/awareness

-- Gain invaluable and practical experience in teaching
+- Gain invaluable and practical teaching experience to take back home

-- Assist the local staff by providing an extra hand
+- Assist the local teachers by providing an extra pair of hands

-- Learn more about the Maasai Mara region and the Culture
+- Learn about the Maasai Mara culture and live like a local

 Monday to Friday

-• Please be advised that this is an extremely remote location and there are very minimal amenities available once you arrive.
-You may want to bring anything you might need with you to the program and plan to have an open heart and mind to fully enjoy this truly amazing experience.
+- Please be advised that this is an extremely remote location and there are very minimal amenities available once you arrive.
+Be sure to bring any supplies/ food you think you might need whilst here and come with an open mind.
+This is necessary to fully appreciate this truly amazing experience.